 Edwin Brienen's Hysteria

-Relatively conventional and subdued by Brienen's standards, but this is still trashy melodrama with endless lurid sex and warped people.
-Cooper is a gay actor in love with
+Relatively conventional and subdued by Brienen's standards of the time, but this is still trashy melodrama with endless lurid sex and warped people

 Brienen delivers another tiresomely angry and desperate movie that expends so much endless energy just trying to provoke and disgust, that it is instantly boring.